John Bernard Mayes, Class of 1940

 In November, the group was transferred to North Africa, and, on December 18, 1942, while on a mission over Bizerte Harbor, 1Lt.
 Mayes and three other crewmen were killed in action when their plane was brought down by enemy fire.
 The Flying Fortress “Sooner II” of which Mayes was co-pilot, crash-landed at Le Klef.

-Only five days earlier, Bizerte had claimed the life of a 1941 graduate of The Citadel when the plane of 2Lt.Walter R. Erness, a 1941 graduate of The Citadel, was brought down by the enemy fighters killing Erness and two other crew members.
+Only five days earlier, Bizerte had claimed the life of a 1941 graduate of The Citadel when the plane of 2Lt.Walter R. Erness, was brought down by the enemy fighters killing Erness and two other crew members.

 According to the accounts from friends in his squadron in their letters to his family, he was buried in Souk Ahras, Algeria with full military honors conducted by Maj.
 H.P.
 Abbott, army chaplain, with a military escort of two British regiments.
 After the war, the body of 1Lt.
 John Bernard Mayes was repatriated, and, on Friday, November 18,1949, interred at his final resting place at Rosemont Cemetery, Newberry, South Carolina.
 He was awarded posthumously the Purple Heart Medal and the Air Medal with two oak leaf clusters.